AdamVictory/wholebeans/README.md

 ### Concept

 This project was created as part of the [Code Institute's](https://codeinstitute.net/) Diploma in Full-Stack Software Development.
-The aim of this project is to create a full-stack website that will show the skills I have gained in HTML, CSS and Javascript.
+The project aims to create a full-stack website that will show the skills I have gained in HTML, CSS and Javascript.

-The main purpose of this website is to provide a platform for like minded coffee connoisseurs who are looking for inspiration to brew the best coffee they can while being able to create and add their own recipes.
+The main purpose of this website is to provide a platform for like-minded coffee connoisseurs who are looking for inspiration to brew the best coffee they can while being able to create and add their own recipes.
 A SuperUser will be able to approve, edit and delete user recipes in order to manage the content on the website.
-The targe audience for this website is anyone interested in speciality coffee from home coffee drinkers to professional baristas.
+The target audience for this website is anyone interested in speciality coffee from home coffee drinkers to professional baristas.
 There are so many variables to creating the perfect cup of coffee from the origin of the wholebeans used, brewing device and technique, and even the type of water used.
 This website is to be used almost like a diary and guide for coffee lovers.

 <h3>Site goals</h3>

 * Create a platform that allows users to post their favourite coffee and share their thoughts through comments and likes under posts.
 * The website is designed to be intuitive and easy to navigate.
 * The website was designed to be responsive and to meet all screen sizes.
-* The website should focus on the display of the posts/recipes and present in a convenient way that is easy to follow while you make your coffee.
+* The website should focus on the display of the posts/recipes and present them in a convenient way that is easy to follow while you make your coffee.
-* The website should appeal to both at home coffee drinkers but also professional baristas acting as a a coffee community hub.
+* The website should appeal to both at-home coffee drinkers but also professional baristas acting as a coffee community hub.

 ### User Stories